Leica SL vs Nikon D7500

 Studio photographers will appreciate that the Leica SL (unlike the D7500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SL and the D7500 are recent models that are part of the current product line-up.
-The D7500 replaced the earlier Nikon D7200, while the SL does not have a direct predecessor.
+The D7500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the SL has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So how do things add up?
 Is the Leica SL better than the Nikon D7500 or vice versa?
 The listing below highlights the relative strengths of the two models.